 The Ever Given is one of the largest container ships ever built, nearly as long as the Empire State Building is tall.
 It is right at the maximum length allowed for transit in the Suez Canal.

 While its grounding brought into question whether such vessels are too big to safely operate in many ports and canals, it did not deter the construction of ultra-large ships.

-“In the midst of Ever Given being stuck in the Suez, Ever Green, the ship's parent company, ordered vessels even larger than Ever Given at that same time,” says Mr Mercogliano.
+“In the midst of Ever Given being stuck in the Suez, Ever Green, the ship's parent company, ordered vessels even larger than Ever Given at that same time,” said Mr Mercogliano.

 As long as major passages can accommodate these larger vessels, shipping companies will continue to build them, and vice versa.
 In May, the Panama Canal Authority increased the maximum length of ships allowed to pass through the waterway from 367 to 370 metres.

-“From a trade perspective, it makes sense to have bigger vessels, which are capable of carrying more cargo and makes the overall cost of trade significantly lower,” says Mr Raja.
+“From a trade perspective, it makes sense to have bigger vessels, which are capable of carrying more cargo and makes the overall cost of trade significantly lower,” said Mr Raja.